 Investor diligence

-A public-safe diligence room for the Folium thesis.
+A public-facing diligence room for the Folium thesis.

 Diligence map